 CROSS-CULTURAL PERSPECTIVES IN ABORIGINAL HEALTH WORKSHOP

-The Broken Hill University Department of Rural Health acknowledges the traditional owners and custodians of the land where this facility is located.
-It also recognises the diversity of other Aboriginal peoples who now reside in this community.
+The Broken Hill University Department of Rural Health Acknowledges and Respects the Traditional Custodians, the Wilyakali people and the Paakantji nation, who’s land our Broken Hill facility is located.
+It also recognises the diversity of other Aboriginal and Torres Strait Islander people who now reside in this community.

 PRE-REQUISITE ONLINE MODULE

 All participants are required to complete the online Aboriginal Cultural Education Module prior to the workshop.
 Please print off a copy of the completion certificate and bring it with you.

 The Cross Cultural Education Workshop is based on an initiative by Maari Ma Health Aboriginal Corporation; the Broken Hill University Department of Rural Health (BHUDRH); the Royal Flying Doctors Service (South Eastern Sector) and the Far West Local Health District.
 This program has been developed with Aboriginal and Torres Strait Islander community consultation and participation, as it is a living program, there is an expectation that the information presented will grow and expand.
 This is based upon continuing identified areas of need for health professionals embarking on a career in western NSW.

 The Cross Cultural Education Workshop is a learning opportunity for new health care employees commencing work in rural and remote regions of western New South Wales.
 Its objective is to assist new staff in their interactions with local Aboriginal communities and aims to support appropriate communication and respect for the traditional owners of the area.